prettier/prettier/README.md

 ```

 It's most useful when integrated with your editor, so see `editors` to
 for editor support.
-Currently only Emacs integration exists.
+Atom and Emacs is currently supported.

-To integrate in Emacs, add the following code.
-This will format the
+More docs on editor integration will come soon.
+To integrate in Emacs,
-file when saved.
+add the following code.
+This will format the file when saved.

 ```elisp
 (require 'jscodefmt)